Artist Bio

 Mansi is a Schmidt Science Fellow at MIT moonlighting as a self-taught watercolor artist.
 Her paintings explore the dialog between the changing natural landscape around her and the inner landscape of her experiences and identities.
 With colors and pigments as instruments for encoding memories of spaces traversed, her paintings echo a growing sense of nostalgia.

-In addition to her artistic practice, as an educator, she is passionate about making science and art more accessible.
+In addition to her artistic practice, as an educator and writer, she is passionate about making science and art more accessible.
 Her long-term goals include bridging art and science to better understand our socio-technical landscape through the lens of lived experiences.

 Thematic keywords: landscapes, reflections, post-impressionism, expressionism